Skip to content

 Stack several ribbons in one layer — with opacity or mixBlendMode — for layered and stacked area charts.

-When the ribbon traces a chart's own marks, skip the two-chart selectAll recipe and chain .connect() on the builder:
+When the ribbon traces a chart's own marks, skip the two-chart selectAll recipe and chain .layer() on the builder — this is the canonical simple ribbon-chart spelling:

 python